Non-Semisimple TQFT's and BPS $q$-Series: Introduction and summary

-The study of the case of a manifold $M$ with positive $b_1$ brought us to notice that the invariant $\hat{Z}$ for such manifolds requires an additional structure on $M$, namely the choice of a splitting $H_1(M;\Z)$ into its torsion part and its free part: $\text{Tor}(H_1(M;\Z))\oplus \text{Free}(H_1(M;\Z))$, which we will denote from now on $H_1(M;\Z)=T\oplus F$; we will also denote $b'$ (resp. $b''$) the projection of $b\in H_1(M;\Z)$ in $T$ (resp. $F$).
-For a fixed spin$^c$ structure on $M$, changing such a choice affects $\hat{Z}_\mathfrak{s}$ by multiplying it by a power of $q$ (see \eqref{splitting-anomaly} for the precise formulation) which we call the splitting anomaly.
+The study of the case of a manifold $M$ with positive first Betti number (denoted $b_1$ from now on) brought us to notice that the invariant $\hat{Z}$ for such manifolds requires an additional structure on $M$, namely the choice of a splitting $H_1(M;\Z)$ into its torsion part and its free part: $\operatorname{Tor}(H_1(M;\Z))\oplus \operatorname{Free}(H_1(M;\Z))$, which we will denote from now on $H_1(M;\Z)=T\oplus F$; we will also denote $b'$ (resp. $b''$) the projection of $b\in H_1(M;\Z)$ in $T$ (resp. $F$).
+For a fixed spin$^c$ structure on $M$, changing such a choice affects $\hat{Z}_\mathfrak{s}$ by multiplying it by a power of $q$ (see formula~\eqref{splitting-anomaly} for the precise formulation) which we call the splitting anomaly.